Agility + Rigor: Has Your Initiative Got the Winning Combination?

 What is the strategic agenda?

-We asked a selection of experienced executives for their perspectives on what a strategic agenda was, here is what we heard (starting with the Top 5):
+We asked a selection of experienced leaders for their perspectives on what a strategic agenda was, here is what we heard (starting with the Top 5):

 - It is what you would discuss with the CEO or Chairman if you had 45 minutes alone with them.